This Day In Writing History

 Alexandre Dumas died in 1870 at the age of 68.

 "How is it that little children are so intelligent and men so stupid?
 It must be education that does it." - Alexandre Dumas

-Today's video features a reading of the first chapter of Akexandre Dumas' classic novel, The Three Musketeers.
+Today's video features a complete reading of Alexandre Dumas' classic novel, The Three Musketeers.
 Enjoy!